The times, they are a-changing!

 Challenges to consider:

-- Securing the best possible prices
+- Negotiating to secure the best possible prices

 Recommendations: